 Where do we come from ? | Nobel Prize in Physiology or Medicine 2022 – Svante Pääbo

-Economist Abhijit Sen, strong advocate of public distribution system, passes away
+Remembering Economist Abhijit Sen, strong advocate of public distribution system

 Catalyst alumnus Subham (B.E.
 Mechanical) to pursue DPhil in International Development at University of Oxford